 Assessment is overseen by each of the institutions.

-For modules taught by Queen Mary University of London, assessment is usually by unseen written examinations of 2.5 hours but, in certain cases other assessment methods may be used, such as in class presentations, course essays, or oral reports.
+For modules taught by Queen Mary University of London, assessment is usually by unseen written examinations, coursework essay, in-class presentations, or Final Assessment Exercises.
 This is in addition to the compulsory dissertation in English.

 For the Sorbonne, assessment is usually by unseen written examinations of 3 hours or oral examinations of 15 minutes per student but, in certain cases other assessment methods may be used, such as in class presentations, course essays, or oral reports.
 This is in addition to the compulsory internship report (or by exception only, a dissertation) in French.

-Should a student not succeed in securing an internship, s/he will undertake a dissertation of 7,500 words in French, as supervised by a member of the Sorbonne’s School of Law.
+Should a student not succeed in securing an internship, s/he will undertake a dissertation of in French, as supervised by a member of the Sorbonne’s School of Law.

 The internship element is undertaken as of April of the second calendar year of study (ie the equivalent of the third semester of the programme).